ironhack-dev-squad-127/express-security-and-roles/README.md

 ### Step 3

-Change the route `POST /add-room` to save the `_owner`.
+Change the route `POST /add-tshirt` to save the `_owner`.
 You will have to use `req.user`.

 ### Step 4

-Change the route `GET /my-tee-shirts` to only show the tee-shirts of the connected user.
+Change the route `GET /my-tshirts` to only show the tshirts of the connected user.
 You will have to use `req.user`.